-Lactose is milk sugar.
-It is present in whole and skim milk and in all other dairy products.
-Like most sugars, lactose is broken down by enzymes in the intestinal track so it can be absorbed as an energy source.
+Lactose is milk sugar and is present in whole and skim milk and in all other dairy products.
+Like most sugars, lactose is broken down by enzymes in the intestinal tract so it can be absorbed as an energy source.
 The enzyme that breaks down lactose is called lactase.
-When the intestine does not contain lactase, then lactose intolerance can develop.
+When the intestine does not contain lactase, lactose intolerance can develop.
 It is a troublesome and annoying problem, but it is never a serious one.

 As would be expected, infants and small children have the enzyme lactase so they can digest mothers’ milk.
-However, during childhood, lactase begins to disappear in many people.
-So the condition is very common.
+However, during childhood, lactase begins to disappear in many people, the condition is very common.

 When undigested lactose reaches the colon (large intestine), it is broken apart by bacteria.
-Lactic acid and other acidic chemicals result.
+Lactic acid and other acidic chemicals result from this break down.
 It is these products that create the symptoms of lactose intolerance.
-These symptoms include nausea, abdominal cramps and rumbling, bloating, rectal gas (flatus), and diarrhea.
+Symptoms include nausea, abdominal cramps and rumbling, bloating, rectal gas (flatus), and diarrhea.
 They usually occur 30 minutes to two hours after ingesting lactose-containing foods.
 The severity of symptoms usually depends on the amount of lactose ingested and how much of the enzyme, lactase, remains in the intestinal tract.

-First, the physician reviews the patient’s medical history.
+To diagnose Lactose Intolerance, the physician first reviews the patient’s medical history.
 Sometimes that is enough to determine the problem.
 However, to make a definitive diagnosis, one of several tests may be needed:

 - Hydrogen Breath Test – When lactose is broken down by the colon’s bacteria, hydrogen is released, which then passes out through the lungs.
 The amount of hydrogen released after a lactose meal can indicate a problem.